VisualarCoder/LT_CustomMapExample/README.md

 The `Placeholder` script defines an object that will get replaced by an existing Gorilla Tag script/object when your map is loaded in-game.
 Each has a prefab in the `Assets/MapPrefabs/` folder that can or should be used depending on the placeholder selected for the `Placeholder Object` setting.

-### Force Volume
-This is used in Gorilla Tag for things like the elevator to Sky Jungle and the invisible wind barriers preventing players from falling out of the that map.
-The `ForceVolumePlaceholder` prefab has the `Placeholder` script setup to use the `Force Volume` option and includes some default settings (each of which has a tooltip when hovered that provides more info).
-The prefab includes a visual preview and can be scaled as desired.

-### Leaf Glider
-The `LeafGliderPlaceholder` prefab has the `Placeholder` script setup to use the `Leaf Glider` option and includes a visual preview to assist with placement.
-It's recommended to **ONLY** use this prefab when using the `Leaf Glider` option on the `Placeholder` script.
-Scaling the placeholder will not affect the leaf glider that it get's replaced with.

-### Glider Wind Volume
-This is used in Gorilla Tag in Sky Jungle to send the Leaf Gliders into the air.
-The `GliderWindVolumePlaceholder` prefab has the
-`Placeholder` script setup to use the `Glider Wind Volume` option and includes some default settings.
-It also includes a visual preview, but if you change the `Local Wind Direction` setting the arrows in the preview will not be pointed the correct way.
-This prefab/placeholder can be scaled as desired.

 ### Water Volume
 The `WaterVolumePlaceholder` prefab has the `Placeholder` script setup to use the `Water Volume` option with some default settings.
 It includes a visual preview and can be scaled as desired.